We Are Bringing Mineral Processors Together

 In 2004, the Alberta/NWT/NU, which is a substantial region did not have an active chapter.
 At a time where increased development and processing of the oil sands was taking place.
 Many operators coming from other extractive metallurgy operations were also being recruited to Fort McMurray from other mining and processing industries.
 These operators also had a history with CIMM and CMP.
 A regional chapter was established in Fort McMurray and founded by Fred Rizzuto who at the time was Operations Engineer for Extraction with Shell Albian Sands.

-One critical priority of the regional groups and Technical Conference is to invite the instructors and students from the regional mineral processing educational institutions.
+One critical priority of our chapter and Technical Conference is to invite the instructors and students from the regional mineral processing educational institutions.
 This promotes new interactions and networking between new students coming into the industry and the operators and vendors.
-Our branch is pleased to invite the students from the local Keyano College, University of Alberta, University of Calgary, N.A.I.T and S.A.I.T students free of charge.
+Our branch is pleased to invite to our annual conference the students from the local Keyano College, University of Alberta, University of Calgary, N.A.I.T and S.A.I.T students free of charge.

 Over the years, we have had many people representing Shell, Syncrude, Suncor, CNRL, Teck, Imperial Oil, Alberta Energy Regulators (AER) and others participate in our executive committee and/or present at the conference.
 We are grateful to have amazing support from the University of Alberta and other educational groups for presentations.
-We also are grateful for the support of our vendors.
-No doubt we could not exist without the support of the vendors which work with operators to provide presentations and of course financial support to sponsor our expenses and student admissions.
+We also are grateful for the support of our equipment suppliers and consulting professionals.
+No doubt we could not exist without the support of our industry sponsoring the annual conference expenses and student admissions.
 If interested in sponsorship of our event, please contact us for our levels of support and donation process.

 Make a positive impact – give back to the industry – Become a Speaker!

-It is important to get an opportunity for mineral process professionals to share their successes and failures, improve public speaking by presenting, promote the industry, create awareness, acquire professional development, networking (both technically & socially), investigate employment opportunities, improve relationships, trust, and reputation.
-Companies will often cover membership dues and giving back to the industry satisfies our ethical responsibility.
+It is important to get an opportunity for mineral process professionals to share their successes and failures, promote the industry, create awareness, acquire professional development, networking (both technically & socially), investigate employment opportunities, improve relationships, trust, and reputation.
 Through conferences like ours, successful people from mineral processing industry give back to the industry by supporting students, improving processes, reducing cost, managing environmental problems and working together.

-As stated on national web site, The formation of the Canadian Gold Metallurgists was predicated on the principle of “Cost plus tails”, i.e. obtaining the lowest possible cost per ton of ore milled (including reclamation costs) with the highest recovery possible.
+As stated on our national web site (www.cmpsoc.ca), the formation of the Canadian Gold Metallurgists was predicated on the principle of “Cost plus tails”, i.e. obtaining the lowest possible cost per ton of ore milled (including reclamation costs) with the highest recovery possible.
 This focus on operators and their interests is maintained as a priority today.

-If you are an operator, vendor, consultant or academic and wish to do a paper/presentation at our conference please contact us with your proposal.
-We look forward to establishing contact with our industry champions.
+If you are an operator, supplier, consultant or academic and wish to do a paper/presentation at our conference please contact us.
+We look forward working with our industry champions.